JonaiSerrano/Jonaiserrano.github.io/index.md

 <p><a href="https://www.youtube.com/@jonaiserrano1139" target="_blank" rel="noopener noreferrer">Visit my YouTube channel</a></p>

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

-# Header 1
+# Overview

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+This repository is a centralized environment where potential employers and partners can overview my skills, projects, and ideas.

 ## Header 2